PedroTav/defects4j/README.md

 Refer to the [original repository](https://github.com/rjust/defects4j) for more informations, and a brief guide to how to setup the infrastructure.

 # Mutation tools
-The only mutation tool (integrated in the original Defects4J) is Major.
+The only mutation tool integrated in the original Defects4J framework is Major.

 This version adds to the list also Judy, Jumble and PIT.
-These tools are installed and configured when the project is initializated; after the setup phase is completed, they are located in `<defects4jPath>/mutation_tools`.
+These tools are installed and configured when the project is initializated; after the setup phase is completed, they are placed in `<defects4jPath>/mutation_tools`.

 The three mutation tools added are Judy, Jumble and Pit, bumping the number of installed mutation tools to four.